American Psychological Association – Accredited

-- an integrated psychological assessment report of an anonymous client (child or teen) that includes cognitive and projective testing (including Rorschach) for consideration as the application.
+- an integrated psychological assessment report of a de-identified/anonymous client (child or teen) that includes cognitive and projective testing (preferably including Rorschach) for consideration as the application.

 All applicants matched must be cleared by an agency physical, the NYS Abuse Registry and fingerprint check prior to starting.
 Interns are required to have completed the ten (10) hour, on-line, TF-CBT training and have a certificate of completion prior to the starting date of the internship.

 Dutchess County Interns are required, per OMH (Office of Mental Health), prior to working individually with any Residence child, to be fully trained at Level 4 in TCI (Therapeutic Crisis Intervention) and must demonstrate competency in both physical and non-physical techniques every six months.
 In addition, they are required to be certified in CPR.
 Bronx interns must also be trained in TCI prior to working individually with any child clients.
 Astor will provide training in TCI and CPR during the first and second weeks of the internship.